-Scale Range Tempo Fingering requirements Major scales Major scale, root 6, in the keys of G, A♭, A, B♭ and B major 2 octaves) = 144 tirando or apoyando (examiner choice - candidates must prepare for both technical requirements) fingers only Major scale, root 5, in the keys of C, D♭, D, E♭ and E major 2 octaves) = 144 tirando or apoyando (examiner choice - candidates must prepare for both technical requirements) fingers only G major scale 3 octaves) = 144 tirando or apoyando (examiner choice - candidates must prepare for both technical requirements) fingers only Minor scales Harmonic AND melodic minor scales, root 6, in the keys of G, A $^\flat,$ A, B $^\flat$ and B minor 2 octaves) = 144 tirando or apoyando (examiner choice - candidates must prepare for both technical requirements) fingers only Harmonic AND melodic minor scales, root 5, in the keys of C, C♯/ D♭, D♯/E♭ and E minor 2 octaves] = 144 tirando or apoyando (examiner choice - candidates must prepare for both technical requirements) fingers only G harmonic minor scale G melodic minor scale 3 octaves) = 144 tirando or apoyando (examiner choice - candidates must prepare for both technical requirements) fingers only Chromatic scale Starting on E 3 octaves) = 144 tirando or apoyando (examiner choice - candidates must prepare for both technical requirements) fingers only performed, stating how they are to be performed, from the requirements listed in the table.
+Scale Range Tempo Fingering requirements Major scales Major scale, root 6, in the keys of G, A^{\flat} , A , B^{\flat} and B major 2 octaves J = 144 tirando or apoyando (examiner choice - candidates must prepare for both technical requirements) fingers only Major scale, root 5, in the keys of C, D♭, D, E♭ and E major 2 octaves J = 144 tirando or apoyando (examiner choice - candidates must prepare for both technical requirements) fingers only G major scale 3 octaves J = 144 tirando or apoyando (examiner choice - candidates must prepare for both technical requirements) fingers only Minorscales , Harmonic AND melodic minor scales, root 6, in the keys of G, A^{\flat} , A, B^{\flat} and B minor 2 octaves] = 144 tirando or apoyando (examiner choice - candidates must prepare for both technical requirements) fingers only Harmonic AND melodic minor scales, root 5, in the keys of C, C#/ D♭, D#/E♭ and E minor 2 octaves J = 144 tirando or apoyando (examiner choice - candidates must prepare for both technical requirements) fingers only G harmonic minor scale G melodic minor scale 3 octaves] = 144 tirando or apoyando (examiner choice - candidates musi prepare for both technical requirements) fingers only Chromatic scale Starting on E 3 octaves J = 144 tirando or apoyando (examiner choice - candidates must prepare for both technical requirements) fingers only performed, stating how they are to be performed, from the requirements listed in the table.
 Candidates are to perform the arpeggios in even quavers, without over-ringing of notes.
 Broken chords are to be performed as written in the grade book, with over-ringing of notes.

 Candidates are to prepare all of the following.
-In the exam, the examiner will request a selection to be
+In the exam, the examiner will request a selection to be LINK: TABLE OF CONTENTS

-Arpeggio Range Tempo Fingering requirements Two-octave major & minor arpeggios Root 6 Starting notes: G, G#/A♭, A, A#/B♭, B 2 octaves) = 126 tirandothumb and fingers Root 5th Starting notes: C, C♯/D♭, D, D♯/E♭, E Three-octave major & minor arpeggios Root 6th Starting on G 3 octaves J = 126 tirandothumb and fingers Two-octave diminished 7th arpeggios Root 6th Starting notes: G, G♯/A♭, A, A♯/B♭, B 2 octaves J = 126 tirando thumb and fingers Root 5th Starting notes: C, C♯/D♭, D, D♯/E♭, E Two-octave dominant 7th arpeggios Root 6th Starting notes: G, G♯/A♭, A, A♯/B♭, B 2 octaves J=↑ - = 126 • tirando Root 5th Starting notes: C, C♯/D♭, D, D♯/E♭, E a = 120 thumb and fingers Broken Chords Exercise 1 in D major Exercise 2 in A minor As shown in grade book = 126 tirando thumb and fingers
+Arpeggio Range Tempo Fingering requirements Two-octave major & minor arpeggios Root 6 Starting notes: G, G#/A♭, A, A#/B♭, B 2 octaves J = 126 tirandothumb and fingers Root 5th Starting notes: C, C#/D♭, D, D#/E♭, E Three-octave major & minor arpeggios Root 6th Starting on G 3 octaves J = 126 tirandothumb and fingers Two-octave diminished 7th arpeggios Root 6th Starting notes: G, G#/A♭, A, A#/B♭, B 2 octaves J = 126 tirandothumb and fingers Root 5th Starting notes: C, C#/D♭, D, D#/E♭, E Two-octave dominant 7th arpeggios Root 6th Starting notes: G, G#/A♭, A, A#/B♭, B 2 J = 126 tirandothumb and fingers Root 5th Starting notes: C, C♯/D♭, D, D♯/E♭, E 2 octaves Broken Chords Exercise 1 in D major Exercise 2 in A minor As shown in grade book J = 126 tirandothumb and fingers